 This model comes with a riser block that will fit perfectly on your AR-15, at the optimum height.
 In order to use this riser block, you first have to install the sight on the HiRise block.
 After that, mount the entire assembly on the weapon.
 You can do this by yourself, by following the manual instructions, or you can have it done for you at the local gunsmith.

 The C-MORE red dot sight uses a Heads Up Display (or HUD) to allow you to acquire your target fast.
 This system also allows you to have an unlimited field of view and eliminates obstruction and tunnel vision often common to tube style scopes.
-The Railway type of mount this sight uses allow you to attach it to your AR – 15 without any problems.
+The Railway type of mount this sight uses allows you to attach it to your AR – 15 without any problems.

 A great feature of this sight is the adjustment system.
 The C-MORE comes with 2 mounting cross bolts which make the mounting and zeroing very precise.
 This unit comes with a 12-position intensity switch.
-Two of the positions are night vision options, one low-light, 8 day-lights and the Off position.
+Two of the positions are night vision options, one low-light, 8 day-lights, and the Off position.
 The knob allows you to make quick adjustments.

 A big plus for this model is the fact that you can keep both eyes open while shooting.
-This way, you have an enhanced awareness and you’re able to acquire your target faster.
+This way, you have enhanced awareness and you’re able to acquire your target faster.
 Another good thing about this model is the fact that you don’t have to zero it in again after you change the battery.
 The battery is also easy to change.

 A big minus for this model is the fact that it comes without a cover.
 If you get the optic dirty, you’ll have a tough time seeing through it.
 Also, if you use this unit in bright light you’ll strain the battery because you’ll have to set it on maximum brightness in order to see the dot.
 Another minus is the finishes.
 The polymer casing has rough finishes and doesn’t look very nice.